Skip to content

 app

-This module implements a serverless API endpoint that returns a greeting message.
-It demonstrates the use of Powertools utilities including structured logging, X-Ray tracing, CloudWatch metrics, idempotency, SSM parameters, feature flags, Pydantic-backed request/response validation (with an OpenAPI spec generated at documentation-build time — see scripts/generate_openapi.py), and Event Source Data Classes.
+It demonstrates the Powertools utilities a production handler leans on: structured logging, X-Ray tracing, CloudWatch metrics, idempotency, SSM parameters, feature flags, Pydantic-backed request/response validation (with an OpenAPI spec generated at documentation-build time — see scripts/generate_openapi.py), and Event Source Data Classes.

 Returns: